qoudri4re/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion -- deletes a directory from the current working directory 10-back -- changes the current directory to the previous one 11-lists --lists all the files including hiddden files in the current directory and the parent of the working directory
+9-firstdirdeletion -- deletes a directory from the current working directory 10-back -- changes the current directory to the previous one 11-lists --lists all the files including hiddden files in the current directory and the parent of the working directory 12-file_type -- prints the type of a file